abergasov/cv/README.md

 > JavaScript, PHP, Laravel, Electron, Websockets, Node.js, MySQL, Magento, Yii framework

 ### ISB Techno - Developer
+_Custom development for pharmaceutical manufacturers_

 _October 2014 — August 2016 (1 year and 11 months)_

 Development of CPM / ERP for hiring and remote control of commercial representatives for pharmaceutical manufacturers (Jonson&Jonson, Danone, Zambon, Pharmsyntez, Mayoly-Spindler).
 Custom-built CRM system with using of slim-framework in some places
-* Ï Implemented features from the customers;
+* Implemented features from the customers;
 * Implemented a tool for creating employee's individual plans;
 * Development of reports for the management;
 * Api for the mobile app.